-Back when airlines had all inclusive services, this was not such a big deal since consumers were comparing apples-to-apples.
+Back when airlines had all-inclusive services, this was not such a big deal since consumers were comparing apples-to-apples.
 As the airline industry directly competed on price, profit margins continued to slip as airlines raced to the top of the least pricey option.
 Entering into a price war, airlines realized they could no longer compete on price.
 Instead, airline carriers decided that they did not have to include all of these services in their initial ticket price and alternatively could charge separately at the time of service.
-Competing on ticket price was no longer as straightforward.
-With new fees popping up (i.e., baggage fee, meal fee, and beverage fee), consumers may have chosen the cheapest ticket price but in then end may be paying much more than any other competitively priced option.
+Competing on ticket prices was no longer as straightforward.
+With new fees popping up (i.e., baggage fee, meal fee, and beverage fee), consumers may have chosen the cheapest ticket price but in the end, may be paying much more than any other competitively priced option.

 That left consumers trying to figure out what the best way is to book an airline ticket and uncover any hidden costs.